 Different types of POS systems

 Gone are the days of the simple and venerable cash register.
-And also, these days, the local computerized POS system is pretty much obsolete as well.
+And also, these days, the local computerized POS system is pretty much obsolete as well but not true for the Best POS System.
 In today’s interconnected world the solution has to also be interconnected.
 Let’s examine the latest trends in the evolution of these important systems.

 These days, providers cut deals directly with merchants most of the time, and supply the software and sometimes even part or all of the hardware.
 A good example of this would be providers for mobile POS, which will give you the app, and often the “square” which is a credit card reader (usually swipe only unfortunately) that plugs directly into your phone’s USB jack.